No Pre-Licensing Required — No Fingerprinting Required

 Prometric Exam Fee (Combined P&C)$49Required

-All state and government fees are non-refundable.
+Confirm current state and government fee policies before paying.
 Education costs vary by provider and package.
-P&C and Personal Lines agents pay an additional $75 lead paint surcharge at renewal.
+P&C and Personal Lines agents pay an additional $75 state fee lead paint surcharge at renewal.

 The Massachusetts Insurance Exam — What to Expect